-First of all, be sure that the pre-purchase return policy is clear, prominent, and accessible to everyone.
+First of all, be sure that the According to research by ReadyReturns, a pre-purchase return policy is clear, prominent, and accessible to everyone.
 For example, instead of terminology, you should use simple words that are understandable to everyone.

 Second, offer various apps and tools which can simplify the refund process.
 In addition to return software, you can consider opening a return bar location where online shoppers can drop off their returns in person.
 For instance, Happy Returns collaborate with brick-and-mortar stores and malls to set up Return Bars, which do not have to be in the stores where the purchase was made.
 In over 300 locations nationwide, consumers can make unboxed returns in person for an immediate refund.

 The other alternative is considering outsourcing part or all of your returns process and let the most difficult and time-consuming part being handled by third party logistics.